-G = total number of goals; R = total number of operationalised requirements; value and cost are defined in Table 5 goals, where Value is the business value of a goal and Cost is the development cost of an operationalised requirement relative to the other operationalised requirements.
-This paper assumes that we are concerned with projects that currently under development rather are than re-development.
-Value and Cost are converted into PValue and PCost so that systems with different numbers of goals can be compared easily.
+A manager will also be interested in the Proportional Value (PValue) and Proportional Cost (PCost) of the goals, where Value is the business value of a goal and Cost is the development cost of an operationalised requirement relative to the other operationalised requirements.
+This paper assumes that we are concerned with projects that are currently under development rather than re-development.
+Value and Cost are converted into PValue and PCost, so that systems with different numbers of goals can be compared easily.
 This is done by dividing by the total Value or Cost (respectively) of the operationalised requirements.
 Operationalised requirements are used because it is these that are implemented.
-PValue and PCost are expressed as percentages (Table 5).
-For this risk profile, experts are asked to assign a relative Value to all the root goals (i.e. the value is relative to the other root goals' values).
+PValue and PCost are expressed as percentages (see Table 4).
+For this Risk Profile experts are asked to assign a relative Value to all the root goals (i.e. the value is relative to the other root goals' values).
 The Values for goals that are not explicitly given by experts are taken from the Values of the immediate parent goals such that the sum of the child goals is equal to the parents' Values.
-Clearly, there are other ways to distribute Value throughout the graph, but we chose this technique for simplicity.
+Clearly there are other ways to distribute Value throughout the graph, but we chose this technique for simplicity.
 As noted earlier, design alternatives are removed prior to calculation of the metrics so that the computations can be performed in a straightforward and inexpensive manner.
-Once Costs and Values have been
+Once Costs and Values have been assigned to the leaf goals they are then normalised such that the total for each sums to 100%.